EdgarM73/himmelJederzeit/README.md

 Features neccessary :

-done      - parse sky list and create files in readable format done      - create the timing for records as good as possible ( maybe configurable only during some hours ) done      - store the records in an defined structure done      - make it configurable which kind of records shall be startet ( like Kids, Thriller, Docu ... ) almost      - taking care that a record is only done once
+      - DONE parse sky list and create files in readable format
+      - DONE create the timing for records as good as possible ( maybe configurable only during some hours )
+      - DONE store the records in an defined structure
+      - DONE make it configurable which kind of records shall be startet ( like Kids, Thriller, Docu ... )
+      - ALMOST taking care that a record is only done once
+      - DONE adding a plugin for menu
+      - ALMOST automatic install

 Features nice to have: